-McDuffie County has invested \$48,609,038 in capital assets (net of accumulated depreciation).
+McDuffie County has invested \$53,084,136 in capital assets (net of accumulated depreciation).
 Approximately 99% of this investment is related to governmental activities and includes infrastructure, land, buildings and machinery and equipment.
 As always McDuffie County continues to increase capital assets each year to provide the best services to the citizens of McDuffie County.
 Capital assets are discussed in more detail in Note 6 of the financial statements.

 The Citizens of McDuffie County voted to pass the Transportation Special Purpose Local Option Sales Tax for a second time.
 These additional revenues are used for the resurfacing and paving of roads in the community along with joint projects with other Counties.
 In 2015, Georgia Department of Transportation approved the expansion of the western bypass.
-This award was in the amount of \$16,987,900.
-This expansion will be near the Hospital, Piedmont McDuffie and it will connect to the other completed portion of the western bypass.
-This project will be paid from the using T-SPLOST proceeds for joint projects with other Counties.
+This award was in the amount of \$19,018,985.
+This expansion will be near the new University Hospital McDuffie facility and connect to the other completed portion of the western bypass.
+This project will be paid from the using T-SPLOST proceeds for joint projects with other Counties and should be completed in 2024.

 During 2021, the County began receiving collections from SPLOST VII, which is the new six-year SPLOST the voters approved in 2020.
 These funds will assist with many capital assets needed in the community.
-The financial statements includes a new auditing standard, which requires entities to report their financial information pertaining to their lease agreements.
-These amounts are listed on the Statement of Net Position underneath capital assets and in Note 6 of the financial statements.
-McDuffie County has a liability for leased assets of \$82,118 which is for the lease of copiers.